Anton Nedyalkov

 Anton Mihaylov Nedyalkov (Антон Михайлов Недялков; born 30 April 1993) is a Bulgarian professional footballer who plays as a left-back and centre-back for Ludogorets Razgrad and the Bulgarian national team.

 Nedyalkov began his professional career at Litex Lovech in 2011.
 After loan spells at Chavdar Etropole and Svetkavitsa he became a regular in their team, playing 85 total games for Litex.
 In June 2016, he joined CSKA Sofia and became an integral member of the team.
 In December 2017, he briefly signed for Major League Soccer club FC Dallas before joining Ludogorets six months later.

 Formerly an international at under-19 and under-21 level, Nedyalkov made his senior international debut for Bulgaria against Luxembourg on 6 September 2016.

-Career
+Club career

 Litex Lovech

-Nedyalkov joined the first team in 2012 after two loan spells at Chavdar Etropole and Svetkavitsa during the 2011/12 season.
+Nedyalkov joined the first team in 2012 after two loan spells at Chavdar Etropole and Svetkavitsa during the 2011–12 season.

 CSKA Sofia

 In June 2016, Nedyalkov joined CSKA Sofia.
 He made his debut on 29 July, in a 2–0 home win over Slavia Sofia which was also the season opener.
 In his first season with CSKA, he appeared in 34 of 36 league matches; in 33 of them Nedyalkov played full 90 minutes.
 After a number of good games he was chosen as the best player of the 2016–17 season by the club's fans.